Getting to Home

 Working on a graduate degree, I traveled to a tiny village in Kenya where I began to revive the imaginings I’d abandoned before an early marriage.
 Free of the role of wife and mother for the summer, and stripped of my life in the 1980’s at home, I faced both challenges and life-affirming experiences.
 I fell in love with a country, the landscape, and the people.
 These helped bring me to a new understanding of who I could be in the world and what more I wanted out of life.

 A decade later, after my father’s death, I began the process of healing the long-standing contentious relationship with my mother and helped her thrive for the next twenty years.

-The Opposite of Hate explores the interplay of our primary emotions of love and hate, plus generational traits and dysfunction that make families like yours and mine so complex.
+The Red Kitchen explores the interplay of our primary emotions of love and hate, plus generational traits and dysfunction that make families like yours and mine so complex.
 It is these relationships that need healing and resolution.
 Delightful characters like Ophelia, Grandma Rosie, and Uncle Paul add unconditional love into the chaos of my life.
 Inside the memoir resides honesty, adventure, disappointment, love, sex, and humor.
 More than DNA, far more than forgiveness or forgetting, this memoir demonstrates how it’s the human heart that connects us to each other.